-If you want to know how you can prepare for Morgan Stanley in a better way then you can get a good article in morgan Stanley official website.
+If you want to know how you can prepare for Morgan Stanley in a better way, then you can get a good article on the morgan Stanley official website.

 - Tell me about your project and responsibilities?

-- Which module did u work on your project?
+- Which module did you work on your project?

 - Can you please explain the flow of your project?

 - Please explain your project architecture with the framework with a diagram?

 - What are the technical challenges you have faced

 - If dev has not accepted the bug, what will you do?